 - 2 cups sifted powdered sugar

 - Preheat the oven to 350.
-Lightly grease a mini muffin pan.
+Lightly grease a mini muffin pan with nonstick cooking spray

-- Using about 2 teaspoons of dough at a time, roll the dough into little balls and press them into the prepared mini-muffin pan.
+- Using about 2 teaspoons of dough at a time, roll the dough into little balls and place them into the prepared mini-muffin pan.

 - Press your thumb into each one to make a "crust".

 - Bake for about 12 minutes.
 Let them cool completely before serving.
-They are yummy when chilled, too!
+If making ahead you can chill the cookies.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.